Holiday Staff Picks

 December 12 – 23

 “Black Nativity is always my family’s favorite show for the holiday season, hands down.
-The live performances usually feature stellar singing, delightful dancing, and a joyful ambience between cast and audience that truly puts you in levitra shipped in the united states the holiday spirit.
+The live performances usually feature stellar singing, delightful dancing, and a joyful ambience between cast and audience that truly puts you in the holiday spirit.
 With this year marking the show’s 50th anniversary, this jubilant, celebratory mood is sure to persist even in the virtual space.
 The online presentation will feature a virtual gala, auction, and the premiere of Black Nativity: 50 Years of Triumph and Transition.
 Although the presentation will also be available on demand starting December 13th, I suspect this is an event you will not want to miss as it airs live!”

 Now – January 10